 Mattias Löw documents Martin’s path from becoming one of the first five professional referees in the Swedish Fotboll association in Jan-2009, to WC referee selection.
 Martin’s goal is to be mistake-free, but on Nov-18-2009, he is the CR who fails to see Thierry Henry’s handling of the goal that sends France to WC 2010 ahead of Ireland.

-Like many referees, it may be hard to find Martin sympathetic
+Hard to find Martin sympathetic

 This documentary gives a small sense of what it takes to be a referee at the top level, the personal cost thereof, and the need to have friends who protect you.
 But it is difficult to care about Martin.